-There’s a lot to consider when choosing domain names.
-The best ones, in general, are relevant, memorable, and to the point.
-But selecting an impactful name is just the first step.
+Selecting an impactful domain name is just the first step in launching a successful website.
 Choosing a domain registrar — a company that manages the reservation of internet domain names — is equally important.

 Short on time?
-We’ll start by highlighting the five largest domain registrars in the business based on registered domains as determined by Domain Name Stat.
-Click on each for a quick-start guide:
+We’ll start by highlighting the five largest domain registrars based on registered domains as determined by Domain Name Stat.
+Click on each to learn more:

 Or, if you’re in it for the long haul, read on to explore the 20 largest registrars, plus web hosting services that include registered domain names as part of a larger package.
 Searching for a provider in a crowded market can be overwhelming, but we’re here to help.